Hubble selection of the weak scale from QCD quantum critical point: QCD quantum critical points

-As ${\cal H}$ or $v_h$ increases from zero with \Eq{eq:Hscan}, the metastable $SU(3) \times SU(3)$ vacuum becomes shallower and unstable at the critical point, which is found at $v_h^* \simeq 20 \MeV$ for the benchmark.
-In fact, a wider range of $v_h^*$, at least ${\cal O}(1\sim100) \MeV$, is found (see App.~A).
-The vacuum energies of coexisting QCD vacua are shown in \Fig{fig:QCDvac}; parameterized by $v_h$ as \Eq{eq:LSMvacE1} and (\ref{eq:LSMvacE2}).
-The critical energy contrast between those vacua is $93 \MeV$, comparable to $\LQCD$.
+The vacuum structure as a function of $v_h$ (other parameters fixed to the benchmark) is shown in \Fig{fig:QCDvac}.
+As $K>4.5$ dictates, there are coexisting vacua at $v_h=0$.
+As $v_h$ (hence, ${\cal H}$) increases with \Eq{eq:Hscan}, and the metastable $SU(3)_L \times SU(3)_R$ vacuum becomes shallower and unstable at the critical point, which is found at $v_h^* \simeq 20 \MeV$; in fact, a wider range of $v_h^* = {\cal O}(1\sim100) \MeV$ is consistent with the meson data (see Appendix A in Supplemental Material \cite{Supp}).
+The energy difference of the coexisting vacua at the critical point is $93 \MeV$, comparable to $\LQCD$; the potential energies are parameterized in \Eq{eq:LSMvacE1} and (\ref{eq:LSMvacE2}).

-Actually, LSM is over-constrained at tree-level, so it does not yield perfect, single best-fit.
-As LSM (and essentially all models) is an effective model for non-perturbative effects, lattice calculation is eventually needed to verify QCD quantum critical points.
+In all, we have shown that QCD may possess quantum critical points at $v_h^* < v_{\rm EW}$, which needs dedicated verification.